Top 12 Plumbing Business Management Software: Features, Pricing & Reviews

 2. ServiceTitan - Comprehensive Plumbing Solution

 ServiceTitan has built a strong reputation in the plumbing industry with features specifically designed for residential and commercial service providers.
 The platform includes call booking software with integrated call recording, marketing automation tools, and detailed performance analytics.
-ServiceTitan offers pricebook management that helps standardize pricing across your team and ensures consistent profitability on every job.
+ServiceTitan's pricebook management is one of its strongest features—it allows owners to build flat-rate price books, push updates to all technicians simultaneously, and track which prices are being used in the field.
+This directly addresses the challenge of inconsistent quoting across a growing team.

-The software includes customer financing options that help plumbers close larger jobs like whole-house repiping or sewer line replacement.
-However, ServiceTitan's pricing starts at $299+ per user monthly with additional fees for advanced features, making it expensive for smaller plumbing operations.
-Implementation typically requires 4-8 weeks and dedicated IT resources, unlike faster deployment options available with modern cloud platforms.
+ServiceTitan's pricing starts at roughly $299+ per user monthly with additional fees for advanced modules, making it one of the more expensive options for smaller plumbing operations.
+Implementation typically requires 4-8 weeks and dedicated IT resources.
+The platform is best suited to plumbing businesses with annual revenue above $1M that can absorb both the cost and the implementation timeline.
+Smaller operations often find the overhead disproportionate compared to faster deployment options available with modern cloud platforms.

 3. Housecall Pro - Mobile-First Plumbing Management